Alzheimer’s, Dementia,

 What Does Stroke Aftercare Consist Of?

-Patients that have suffered from a stroke can experience severe loss of functionality.
+Patients who have suffered from a stroke can experience severe loss of functionality.
 In addition to the damage that occurred from the stroke itself, there is an ever-present fear that another one is yet to come at any moment.

 Many stroke survivors suffer from: